 Our professional negligence solicitors have the specialist expertise to quickly identify whether professional negligence is likely to have occurred for both potential claimants and professionals who find themselves accused of negligence.

-By establishing whether a claim or potential claim has merit at an early stage, it can allow the parties to take a pragmatic approach based on a realistic understanding of whether a claim is likely to succeed, the costs involved and the potential financial implications of success or failure.
+By establishing whether a claim or potential claim has merit at an early stage, it can allow the parties to take a pragmatic approach based on a realistic understanding of whether a claim is likely to succeed, the costs involved, the potential financial implications of success or failure, and the probability of professional negligence compensation being awarded.

 Out of court settlements for professional negligence